 Prior to his work at the DOE, Gregg served as Senior Vice President of the National Academy Foundation.
 He oversaw program operations and strategy to sustain a national network of career academies supporting the development of America’s youth toward personal and professional success in high school, higher education, and throughout their careers.
 NAF Academies represent business/school partnerships that prepare young people for future careers through a combination of school-based curricula and work-based experiences.
 He started his career as teacher and Assistant Principal of Martin Luther King, Jr. High School, where he taught American History and Finance.
 Gregg is a public school graduate and holds a B.A. in Government & Law and History from Lafayette College, an M.A. in Social Studies Education and M.Ed. in Educational Administration from Columbia University.
 He lives in Maplewood, New Jersey, with his wife Karen and two daughters.

-Jessica Bynoe is currently Vice President and Chief Strategy Officer at PENCIL.
+Jessica Bynoe is currently President of PENCIL.
 She holds a BA in Psychology and Metropolitan Studies and a Master of Public Administration Policy and Nonprofit Management from New York University.

 Jessica has conducted over 100 workshops and presentations and is internationally recognized for her expertise on youth development, civic engagement, and strategic philanthropy.
 She is the author of celebrated white papers, including Confronting the Glass Ceiling of Youth Engagement and The Art of Adding Value: Variety New York’s High Touch, High Impact Philanthropic Strategy